open/close all folders

 - Cluster F-Bomb: Or S-Bomb.
 Some variation of "shit" is easily her most commonly used word.
 Turns to full-blown F-bombs in Book Two.

-- Huge Guy, Tiny Girl: With Wit.
+- Huge Guy, Tiny Girl: With Wit, who towers over her.
 In a ironic reversal, it's Wit who requires Mira's protection, despite his size.

 - Hypocritical Heartwarming: Mira teases Wit, but will not allow anyone else to do so.